WSTxda/Google-Shortcuts-Launcher/README.md

 ## Shortcuts Available

-#### Digital Assistant
+#### Assistant
-Quickly invoke your device’s voice assistant—such as Gemini, Google Assistant, or others—to streamline tasks and access smart voice commands.
+Quickly invoke your device’s voice assistant—such as Gemini, Bixby, or others—to streamline tasks and access smart voice commands.
+> Android Digital Assistant Service

+#### Barcode Scanner
+Instantly scan product barcodes or QR codes using your device's camera to look up product details, compare prices, or navigate to a relevant website.
+> Google Play Services

+#### Chrome Incognito Tab
+Start an Incognito session in Google Chrome where your activity isn’t saved to browsing history or local storage.
+> Google Chrome or Brave Browser

 #### Files (AOSP)
 Launch the system's built-in file manager to organize, copy, move, delete, and perform many other operations easily.
+> AOSP File Manager

 #### Games Launcher
 A folder that displays all your installed games alongside recommendations from Google Play Games.
-> Also integrates with game managers from various brands such as Xiaomi, Oppo, Samsung, Nubia, Asus, and more.
+> Google Play Games or Device Game Launcher/Turbo/Center/etc...

+#### Google Finances
+Track your stocks, monitor market trends, and manage your investment portfolio with quick access to personalized financial news and data.
+> Web browser

 #### Google Lens
 Use your camera to search for objects, translate text, scan QR codes, copy content, and explore the world with powerful visual recognition features.
+> Google App

 #### Google Music Search
 Identify music playing nearby with a single tap.
-> A Quick Settings tile is also available for faster access.
+> Google App

 #### Google Password Manager
-Launch the Google Password Manager in your browser to securely manage saved credentials.
-> **Rooted Devices:** Directly access the native Play Services Password Manager interface—no browser required.

-#### Chrome Incognito Tab
-Start an Incognito session in Google Chrome where your activity isn’t saved to browsing history or local storage.
+Securely access your saved credentials to manage passwords, monitor their security with Password Checkup, and view your Passkeys.
+> (ROOT) Google Play Services or Web Browser

+#### Google Play Collections
+Organize your apps by theme and show personalized recommendations, helping you discover new content and pick up where you left off in games, videos, music, and more.
+> Google Play Store

 #### Google Quick Share
 Send and receive photos, files, and more between nearby Android devices and compatible Windows PCs—securely and wirelessly.
+> Google Play Services

+#### Google Search
+Perform quick searches on Google using the keyboard or voice input directly from your launcher.
+> Google App

+#### Google Shopping
+Search for products, compare prices across various retailers, find local stores, and manage your shopping lists and saved items.
+> Web Browser

+#### Google Travels
+Plan, manage, and track your trips with ease.
+Quickly view flight details, hotel reservations, local activities, and personalized travel recommendations.
+> Web Browser

 #### Google Weather
 Access real-time local weather updates along with a full weekly forecast.
-> If the Google app is unavailable, weather data will open in your browser.

-#### Google Search
-Perform quick searches on Google using the keyboard or voice input directly from your launcher.

-#### Google Play Collections
-Organize your apps by theme and show personalized recommendations, helping you discover new content and pick up where you left off in games, videos, music, and more.
+> Google App or Web Browser

 ---